ferrous-systems/rust-exercises/exercise-book/src/nrf52-hardware.md

 ### macOS

-When the development board is connected to your pc it shows up as a removable USB flash drive (named JLINK) in Finder and also a USB device named "J-Link" when executing `ioreg -p IOUSB -b -n "J-Link"`.
+When the nRF52-DK is connected to your Mac it shows up as a removable USB flash drive (named JLINK) on the Desktop, and also a USB device named "J-Link" when executing `ioreg -p IOUSB -b -n "J-Link"`.

 ```console
 $ ioreg -p IOUSB -b -n "J-Link"